ColeCaccamise/colecaccamise/README.md

 ## Cole Caccamise

-Cole Caccamise is a software engineer based in Buffalo, NY.
+Cole Caccamise is a software engineer based in the San Francisco Bay Area.